Reflection for Today ▶️ ⏹️

 Domestically, the prophesy of Israel's downfall would be uttered aloud each time Hosea or Gomer called their children to dinner.
 There is a dark humour to such a scenario, but it also reminds us that this is a teaching story.
 Hosea is writing of God and Israel through the metaphor of domesticity.
 God is the husband, Israel the wife, and the children are the inevitable victims, the collateral damage of the broken marriage.

 Our own domestic arrangements can often reflect the societies we live in.
-Abusive husbands are a product of the patriarchy, where man is considered superior to woman; contempt in our relationships arises through a system we call democracy, where it is acceptable to insult and mock your opponent; and too often children, considered as products of a marriage, possessions of the parents, grow up with no autonomy to a life of anxiety and depression.
-Our homes may be a microcosm of the body politic.
+Abusive husbands are a product of the patriarchy, where man is considered superior to woman; contempt in our relationships arises through a system we call 'democracy'—actually more akin to 'loudest-voice-wins'—where it is acceptable to insult and mock your opponent; and too often children, considered as products of a marriage, possessions of the parents, grow up with no autonomy into a life of anxiety and depression.
+Our homes may be, probably are, a microcosm of the body politic.

 1 Jezreel also refers to the valley of Jezreel, where the upstart king Jehu slaughtered all the descendants of Ahab, thus establishing the line that put the current king, Jeroboam II, on the throne, and dragged Israel down into the sinful, disobedient nation it was at the time of Hosea.